 State regulations prohibit certified residential childcare program administrators or certified residential child and youth care practitioners from discriminating on the basis of among other things sex or sexual orientation.
 The law doesn’t address gender identity.

-The state has a policy mandating that LGBT+ youth in the social services system receive care that respects their identities and promotes their wellbeing.
+The state has a policy mandating that LGBTQ+ youth in the social services system receive care that respects their identities and promotes their wellbeing.

 Maryland’s Court of Appeals has recognized de facto parenthood as a viable doctrine under which a same-sex partner who is not otherwise a legal parent may seek custody or visitation rights.